 My Main Page with Links to My Other Book Reviews

 · The more good lives, the better.

-childfree?
-Child abductions get coverage because they mean ratings for news organizations.
+The minor virtue of Burkett's first chapter is it generally stays close to the childfree issue.
+The remainder is a rambling jeremiad of irrelevancies.
+What does child abduction hysteria have to do with the childfree?
+Child abductions get coverage because they create ratings for news organizations, not because TV viewers care about the future.
 Does the author want a National Organization of Abducted Childfree Adults to create a media frenzy of equal size?
-Childfree adults get much more attention when it comes to other media subjects.
-Childfree adult John F. Kennedy, Junior gets more unmerited attention than any child I know (sorry, for the small sample).
-Abduction hysterias may even hurt children because they give people the comfortable illusion that they are saving the children.
+Abduction hysterias may even hurt children because they give citizens the comfortable illusion they are saving the children.

+My Main Page with Links to My Other Book Reviews